 If you wish to smooth out gradients, you can enable the Smooth Gradation setting.
 This setting seems to work well with real-life content but doesn't do anything in our test pattern photo.
 Enabling Smooth Gradation might cause some loss of fine detail.

 While some IPS panels can have some temporary image retention, this doesn't seem to be permanent as the IPS panel in our long-term test appears to be immune.

-The SM8600 has a very fast response time.
-There is very little overshoot and the overall performance is very similar to last year's SK8000.
+The LG 55SM8600PUA has a great response time.
+There's a bit of overshoot and the overall performance is very similar to the LG SK8000.

 The other picture modes like 'Game,' 'Standard,' 'Sports,' etc always have 120Hz flicker.

-The LG SM8600 has an optional Black Frame Insertion feature that can lower the flicker frequency and make motion look crisper.
+The LG SM8600 has an optional black frame insertion feature that can lower the flicker frequency and help reduce motion blur.

-To activate this option, enable TruMotion to 'User' and this will immediately make the flicker frequency 120Hz no matter the picture mode.
+To activate this option, enable TruMotion to 'User' and this immediately makes the flicker frequency 120Hz no matter the picture mode.
 If you set Motion Pro to 'On' then the flicker frequency becomes 60Hz.

 Unfortunately, this decreases the picture brightness, and 60Hz flicker can be bothersome to some people.

 When you are in 'Game' mode the flicker frequency is always 120Hz.
 To lower the frequency to 60Hz, you must follow the same procedure as before.